Longwater1234/WedemyServer/README.md

 All payments are securely handled by **Braintree Payments** (owned by PayPal), which also supports cards, Apple Pay, GooglePay, Venmo and many other methods.
-This project implements Credit-Card and PayPal Checkout only, in _Sandbox_ (DEV) mode: **No actual money is deducted at Checkout**.
+This project implements Credit-Card and PayPal Checkout only, in _Sandbox_ (Dev) mode: **No actual money is deducted at Checkout**.
 Make sure you obtain a set of 3 API Keys from your own Braintree Dev Account and store them as ENV variables: `BT_MERCHANT_ID`, `BT_PUBLIC_KEY` and `BT_PRIVATE_KEY`.
 For Braintree tutorials and samples, please check their [official docs](https://developer.paypal.com/braintree/docs).